-\section{METHOD}
+\section{Method}

 \Cref{fig:algo-workflow} provides an overview of our workflow.
 We begin by defining both a test and a training domain, each with a distribution over the pretreatment covariates and the treatment, allowing for distribution shifts across covariates and treatment allocation.
 The COD is frugally parameterized with a conditional copula, where the covariates' cumulative distribution functions (CDFs) are derived from the test domain’s covariate densities.
-This ensures that samples from the test dataset follow a \textbf{known, customizable} marginal causal density, $p_{Y(x)}$.
+This ensures that samples from the test dataset follow a \textbf{known, customizable} marginal causal density, $p_{\Yx}$.

-The training data is generated from the same COD but with a non-analytic marginal causal density, as the training covariate densities do not match the covariate CDFs used to parameterize the conditional copula.
-We then train a model, $\hat{f}(x, \bm{z})$, on the training data.
-Finally, a statistical test is performed to validate whether the lower dimensional marginal quantity (e.g.~ATE, $\tau$, or the expected potential outcome, $\mu(x)$) estimated using model outcomes equals the ground truth in the test domain.
+The training data is generated from the same COD, though since the covariate densities may not match the CDFs used to parameterize the conditional copula we do not have access to the marginal causal distribution in closed-form.
+We then learn a model, $\hat{f}(\bm{z},x)$, on the training data.
+Finally, a statistical test is performed to validate whether the lower-dimensional marginal quantity (such as the ATE or an expected potential outcome) estimated using model outcomes equals the ground truth in the test domain.